borobaya/RestfulRover/README.md

 See the README.md file in the pi folder.

+To find the local IP address, use `sudo ifconfig wlan0` To find the external IP address, you can use `curl icanhazip.com`

 Note that to be able to control the rover from anywhere in the world, you will need to expose port 443 (https) to the external internet.
 This usually means updating the firewall settings on your router.